XIAZY/Haha-Bless-Me-Bug-No-More/README.md

 ```
 import haha
 ```
-and mysterious oriental power will keep you code away from bugs.
+and mysterious oriental power will keep your code away from bugs.

 # Or...